 No, you weren’t imagining perfect agents in the Zappos Call Center.
 No, these people were 2 of my employees.
 But they could just as easily be your employees after skill training on how to calm down angry and agitated customers.

-Before I started this job as a call center manager, my husband and I started studying Aikido.
-Specifically, we studied how to use the martial art Aikido verbally – to resolve conflicts, create calm and defuse anger.
+Before I started this job as a call center manager, my husband and I began studying Aikido.
+Specifically, we considered how to use the martial art Aikido verbally – to resolve conflicts, create calm and defuse anger.

 I took my work home regularly in those days and my husband knew that the escalated calls, long queues and file turn around time was literally keeping me up at night.

 After watching a Steven Segal movie with my husband on a Friday night, Under Siege, where Segal practices Aikido, my husband suggested that I put together a training workshop where I would teach my employees how to handle difficult customers using the martial art Aikido.